 Accelerated Death Benefit (ADB) is a provision in some life insurance policies that allows the policyholder to receive to collect some of the life insurance policy’s face value while still alive.
-The accelerated death benefit can be a good option for a person facing a terminal illness who needs to cover end-of-life expenses or leave money to loved ones.
+The accelerated death benefit provision is also known as the living benefit provision; this provision can be a good option for a person facing a terminal illness who needs to cover end-of-life expenses or leave money to loved ones.

-In this blog post, we will discuss the pros and cons of Accelerated Death Benefit to help you decide if this approach is right for you.
+This blog post will discuss the pros and cons of Accelerated Death Benefits to help you decide if this approach is right for you.

 What is Accelerated Death Benefit?

 The accelerated death benefit is a feature in most life insurance plans that allows someone to receive a portion of their death benefit early — to spend while they are still alive.
 ADB is a common practice available from almost all life insurance companies.
 It is designed for people with a terminal illness with a predicted life span of six months to one year.

 The accelerated death benefit is also known as a living benefits rider, chronic illness rider, terminal illness rider, critical illness rider, and long-term care supplement.
 If your life insurance policy has any of these terms, it almost certainly refers to the accelerated death benefit.

 The quantity available from the accelerated death benefit varies by insurer and ranges between 25% to 95% of the death benefit, depending on your policy.
 The accelerated death benefit rider does not take into account income taxes.